Introductory Class Placement

 - To learn more about our Instrumental Programs, click here.

 If possible, please inform us via email if your child will be absent from a weekly class.
-Space and schedule permitting, one makeup class may be granted each class session for an absence with advance notice given.
-To confirm availability, you must email firstname.lastname@example.org to confirm a spot in an appropriate makeup class during the same session of the missed class.
+Makeup classes for IN-PERSON classes are scheduled during “makeup week” following the end of the semester.
+Students must email firstname.lastname@example.org to confirm a spot in an appropriate makeup class during makeup week.
 (There are no makeups offered during our Summer Sessions.)

 Private Lesson and Suzuki Group Makeup Policy